 Applicants are frequently assisted through correspondence with staff on providing information or next steps.
 Applicants are given informational packets to assist them in their pursuit of submitting a development application.
 This packet includes instructions, permit approval requirements, permit examples, frequently asked questions, and projected timeline.
-Once an application is submitted the applicant is provided with an update by staff, within every stage (see table 8-4 above).
+Once an application is submitted, the applicant is provided with an update by staff, within every stage (see Table 8-4).
 As a result, every residential development application during the 5th cycle has been approved.
 The approval of residential development, both single-family and multi-family, during the 6th cycle is very high and almost certain.
+The City's approval for housing development is the building permit, therefore there is no gap in timing between approving a project and issuing a building permit.
 For projects not quite meeting the development standards, City staff works with the applicant to amend the submittals to meet City requirements or notify the applicant of the variance process.
 For projects exceeding density, City staff assists the applicants through the City's density bonus requirements and/or the States density bonus requirements.